nyu-oop-sp18/class07/README.md

 ```

 Note that we have introduced an abstract method `apply` to `Parser`
-that implements the logic of each specific parser.
+that will implement the logic of each specific parser.
 It is the only
 abstract method of `Parser`.
 That is, combinators such as `flatMap`
 only need to implement the `apply` method for the new `Parser` object
 being returned by the combinator.